vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

-I would like to appeal everyone to seriously consider the impact of one's treatment of fellow human beings as it is too easy to ignore the destructive impact that some of our actions and utterances can have.
-The world can use a lot more love and understanding.
+I would like to appeal everyone to seriously consider the impact of one's treatment of fellow human beings as it is too easy to ignore the destructive impact that some of our actions and utterances have.
+The world can use a lot more love and understanding -- especially if you have been appointed to serve in a public office and represent something bigger than any one person.

 Think about that.